knative/release/README.md

 #### Client Plugins Homebrew repo

-Similar to the client repo, the [client plugin's Homebrew repo](https://github.com/knative-sandbox/homebrew-kn-plugins) needs to be updated for the the plugins supported.
+Similar to the client repo, the [client plugin's Homebrew repo](https://github.com/knative-sandbox/homebrew-kn-plugins) needs to be updated for the the plugins supported after their repos have successfully created a release.

 Currently the following plugins are available with their own formulas:

 * [kn-plugin-admin](https://github.com/knative-sandbox/kn-plugin-admin) is managed via the `admin.rb` formula
 * [kn-plugin-source-kafka](https://github.com/knative-sandbox/kn-plugin-source-kafka) is managed via `source-kafka.rb` formula

-The artifact checksums can be found on the respective release pages
+The artifact checksums can be found on the respective release pages.
+Once the PR is merged, [cut a new branch](#cut-the-branch).
+There is no automation after this, so you're done here.

 ---